 Chances are, you’ve heard investors throw around the classifications of A, B, and C neighborhoods.
 This can be confusing if you’re new to the game.
 Simply put, it’s a classification system used by investors to measure if a property fits within their investing strategy.

 These classifications are not an exact science, but loose terms.
-I talked about this topic extensively on the podcast; you can find that episode here.
 Let’s dive into what some of these neighborhoods are like.

 An A class property is typically a bigger home in a great neighborhood.
 You can expect a variety of bells and whistles like garages and central air.
 These properties cost a good chunk of change, and the rent will be higher as well.

 I know what you’re thinking: “Higher rent means more income!”
 Not so fast.
 The ROI is actually lower in an A neighborhood, because the up-front cost is so high.
 And not to mention, A class properties typically are the biggest headaches for investors!
 It’s counterintuitive, but tenants in an A property have much higher standards, and need more maintenance and attention.
 Think about all of those bells and whistles I mentioned.
 More amenities = more upkeep!

 Also, an A neighborhood is going to be most affected by a recession than any other neighborhood.
 Tenants with higher incomes are more likely to lose their jobs when the economy is down.
 If you’re looking to earn a steady, passive income, you’ll want to consider this before purchasing an A property.

 I like to think of a B class property as “in transition.”
 This would be a neighborhood on its way to being an A neighborhood.
 You won’t collect as much rent as an A property, and the houses will be cheaper, and more distressed.